GabrielEdid/Reto_BloqueIA/README.md

 ## Quick Setup

-Run the automated setup script to install all dependencies and create the environment file:
+Run the automated setup script to create a virtual environment and install all dependencies:

 ```bash
 chmod +x setup.sh